Hydro Flask Unbound 22L Review

 The Hydro Flask has three extra pockets that make it fairly nice to use.
 One on each side of the body (one zippered and one open top) and a large one comprising the inside of the lid, but accessible from the back of the pack.
 The lid pocket is quite large, though the zipper opening is rather small, making for a tight squeeze to get items in and out.
 Like many of the watertight zippers we tested, the Hydro Flask main zipper is a bit challenging to use.
 It's a bit tough to pull and goes around all four corners, adding to the challenge.
 A bit of zipper lubricant goes a long way, but you'll pay extra for that.
 Loading this cooler isn't bad once it's broken in enough that the lid stays open on its own.
 The Unbound's tall, thin design makes it a tipping hazard both during loading and anytime you set it down.

-Retailing for $275, this is one of the most expensive coolers in this review.
-For that price, we expected more than the unimpressive insulation, not ideal backpack comfort, and awkwardly tippy shape and hard to use pockets we found.
+This is one of the more expensive coolers in this review.
+For the price, we expected more than the unimpressive insulation, not ideal backpack comfort, and awkwardly tippy shape and hard to use pockets we found.
 Unless you're head over heels for the look of this backpack, we think there are far better deals out there.

 With a big name and a big price tag, we were expecting to like this backpack cooler more than we do.
 It's not a bad cooler - we enjoy the handy side pockets, the durable construction and leakproof zipper, and the useful backpack carry.
 But for the exceptionally high price, we expected better performance than it gives.